dereckrx/try_kubernetes/udemy_kubernetes_certified_app_dev/7-2-ingress_networking.md

 -> service-clusterIP -> MySql pods

 ## Ingress
+- REQUIRES an ingress-controller to work (a deploy running a controller image)
 - exposes a single url for your users
+  - maps to a service name and port <service-name>:<port>
 - routes based off of url path
+  - uses rules to match /path to serviceName:port
+- OR routes based of subdomain
+  - uses rules with host instead of or with /path
 - manages ssl

 http://mycompany.com